 Evidence of a parent’s history of substance abuse can include a conviction, police records, or testimonials.
 Proof of consistent sobriety can be provided through testimonials, court-approved rehabilitation programs, and alcohol monitoring.
-Offering facial recognition, tamper detection, and real-time results, Soberlink’s detailed testing reports provide admissible evidence that has been proven in court since 2011.
+Offering facial recognition, tamper detection, and real-time results, Soberlink’s Advanced Reporting provide admissible evidence that has been proven in court since 2011.

 For Family Law cases involving alcohol abuse, Soberlink offers two levels of alcohol monitoring: